enasequence/read_docs/faq/pathogen-subs-guide.rst

          chr04   4 Linear-Chromosome
          chrMi   MIT Linear-Chromosome Mitochondrion

-If there are sequences that are associated with a specific chromosome, but order and orientation is unknowm, you can also add sn
+If there are sequences that are associated with a specific chromosome, but order and orientation is unknowm, you can also add an
 `unlocalised list file <https://ena-docs.readthedocs.io/en/latest/submit/fileprep/assembly.html#unlocalised-list-file>`_ to the submission.
 Alternatively, an `AGP file <https://ena-docs.readthedocs.io/en/latest/submit/fileprep/assembly.html#agp-file>`_ may also be submitted to define unplaced sequences.